Frenzyknight/PasswordManager/README.md

 # PasswordManager
-A simple password manger written in Swift using Swift Data, AES encryption for password storage and Keychain.
+A simple password manger written in Swift using Swift Data for storing data on device, AES encryption for password storage and Keychain to store relevant encryption keys.